Platelet Inventory Management with Approximate Dynamic Programming

-That is, a unit increase in the on-hand units of newer inventory (with longer remaining shelf-life) decreases the optimal ordering quantity more rapidly than a unit increase in the on-hand units of older inventory with at most one unit. \cite{li2014multimodularity} use multimodularity to show the bounded sensitivity \eqref{ineq:StructLit} of the optimal ordering policy for a system with clearance sale (Multimodularity implies increasing difference and convexity; see Lemma 1 in \citealt{li2014multimodularity}).
-As we illustrate numerically next, (1) the expected cost function as defined in \eqref{eq:opteq} is generally nonconvex in the ordering decision; (2) the value function after minimization remains non-convex (and hence not multimodular); and (3) the optimal policy $\mu^*$ no longer satisfies the bounded sensitivity property in \eqref{ineq:StructLit}.
+That is, a unit increase in the on-hand units of newer inventory (with longer remaining shelf-life) decreases the optimal ordering quantity more rapidly than a unit increase in the on-hand units of older inventory with at most one unit. \cite{li2014multimodularity} use multimodularity to show the bounded sensitivity \eqref{ineq:StructLit} of the optimal ordering policy for a system with clearance sale (Multimodularity implies increasing differences and convexity; see Lemma 1 in \citealt{li2014multimodularity}). \revision{As we illustrate numerically next, (1) the expected cost-to-go function minimized in the right-hand-side of \eqref{eq:mincost} is generally nonconvex in the ordering decision; (2) the value function after minimization remains nonconvex (and hence not multimodular); and (3) the optimal policy $\mu^*$ no longer satisfies the bounded sensitivity property in \eqref{ineq:StructLit}.}

 We consider a small size problem with $m=3$ which can be solved exactly using the value iteration algorithm.
-We specify $p_k(z)$ for $k\in\{1,2,3\}$, using the Multinomial logit model (see Section \ref{subsub:shelf-life} for details):
+We specify $p_k(z)$ for $k\in\{1,2,3\}$, using the \revision{multinomial} logit model (see Section \ref{subsub:shelf-life} for details):